frames75/upload-files-express-ajax/README.md

 # upload-files-express-ajax
 ## Example - Upload files using Node.js, Express 4.x and JQuery with AJAX

 You can upload several files in a row, selecting all of them from the window opened by clicking the *Select files* button.
-After select them, you need to click the *Upload Files*.
+After selecting them, you need to click the *Upload Files*.

-If you've selected some image files (png, jpg or gif), the three first images uploaded will be downloaded and shown down the page.
+If you've selected some image files (png, jpg or gif), the first three images uploaded will be downloaded and shown down the page.

 After cloning the repo, you can start the app by: